 Within a few short years, WMS evolved from a tiny web consultancy to a full-service managed hosting and web development firm.

 WMS was acquired by a larger company in 2001.
 They basically wanted our rock-solid clientele and gave me an offer that I couldn’t refuse.
-After well over seven years of working my head off to build my company, it was time to move on, while somewhat enjoying the fruits of my hard labor.
+After well over seven years of working my head off to build my company, it was time to move on and even enjoy the fruits of my hard labor a bit.

 After that, I co-managed another hosting company with a development partner based in Vancouver.
 I also ran their LA data center until they ultimately bought my share about a year after WMS got sold off.

 Over the next couple of years, I found myself running a lucrative liquidation business that I accidentally stumbled into.

 We specialized in selling off all the computers, servers, and networking hardware that

 Interestingly, many of them were companies that we were competing against just a few years before.

 I found that whole chapter to be sweetly